 We use the free & open source LibreOffice office suite for all class documents - syllabus, lab assignments, lecture slides, and so forth.
-Windows and Mac installers for LibreOffice are available at linuxclass.heinz.cmu.edu/libreoffice or libreoffice.org.
-There is another variant called OpenOffice - if you have that installed you can use it instead.
+Windows and Mac installers for LibreOffice are available at libreoffice or libreoffice.
+There is another older variant called OpenOffice - if you have that installed you can use it instead.